The Bob Hall Legacy Fund

 It Started With One Race.

-Now You Can Change Thousands of Lives.
+Now You Can Help Change Thousands of Lives.

-Fifty years after Bob Hall became the first wheelchair athlete to officially complete the Boston Marathon, his legacy is powering a movement to expand mobility, independence, and access for people with disabilities across Massachusetts.
+More than fifty years after Bob Hall became the first wheelchair athlete to officially complete the Boston Marathon, his legacy is powering a movement to expand mobility, independence, and access for people with disabilities across Massachusetts.

 The Race That Changed Everything.